How to save energy at home - 31 expert-approved tips to save energy, money and the planet

 3. Turn off lights

-Turning of lights in a room when you're not in them might sound like a no-brainer, but it's so easy to forget last out lights off.
-According to the Energy Saving Trust, an average four person household could save around £25 turning off lights in rooms that are not in use.
+Turning off lights in a room when you're not in them might sound like a no-brainer, but it's so easy to forget to turn the lights off.
+But according to the Energy Saving Trust, an average four-person household could save around £25 a year by turning off lights in rooms that are not in use.

 4. Stop leaving tech on standby